kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 ## Probability Density Function (PDF)

-The Probability Density Function, or PDF, describes the probability distribution of a continuous random variable within a specific range.
-It is a function that describes the relative likelihood for this random variable to take on a given value.
+The Probability Density Function, or **PDF**, calculates the probability of observing a given value.
+PDF is calculated for continuos random variables.
 PDF's always satisfy the following two conditions;

 1. Always be non-negative $\color{#F99417}f(x) \ge 0$ for all $\color{#F99417}x$